 - Whether you are being assessed as an individual, joint owner, trustee of a trust and/or an absentee owner,

 - All the Victorian land you own, including land you own jointly with others and/or have a notified beneficial interest in a trust,

-- Any exemptions that apply
+- Any exemptions that apply.

 If there are any errors or omissions in your assessment(s), we need to know.

-You must notify us of any incorrect details and changes in the way you own land with a certain time.
+You must notify us of any incorrect details and changes in the way you own land within a certain time.
 Failing to meet these timelines is a notification default under the Taxation Administration Act 1997.
 If this default happens, you may be liable for penalty tax on the additional amount that would have been assessed had you notified us of the issue in time.

 Land errors and omissions

 You are required to notify us within 60 days from the date your assessment was issued if you:

 - Receive more than one assessment for different lands which you own by yourself,